cbfield/flask-app/README.md

 The machinary for managing this application is however significantly more sophisticated.
 This project uses [Just](https://github.com/casey/just?tab=readme-ov-file).

 You can run the command `just` to see the scripts available.
-If you don't have `just` installed yet, then you can get it by running `./utilts/install-just.sh`
+If you don't have `just` installed yet, then you can get it by running `./utils/install-just.sh`

-Little preview:
+Here is a preview:

 - `just build`
 - `just fmt` (black & isort)